How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 3. Ticket giveaways

-After you’ve picked the winner of the free tickets, you can send a special invitation to every email you received.
+After you’ve picked the winner of the free tickets, send a special invitation to every email you received.
 Offer a discounted price and a special note to say how you hope they’ll join you for the event.

 For example, Orthopaedic Relief Services International does it a little differently.
 The range of multiple tickets includes drawing entries to an attendance contest.
 Whoever wins the drawing would receive a giveaway prize of a unique assortment of 12 bottles of Italian red wines delivered to their place.